Skip to Main Content

 Full-Time Student Tuition and Fees

 The following tuition and fee rates are for the full academic year, with half due at the beginning of each semester (August and January).
-Students will not receive diplomas or transcripts of records unless all financial obligations have been met.
+Students are expected to satisfy all financial obligations to the College.
+The College may pursue collection of outstanding balances through available administrative or legal means; however, access to official transcripts will be provided in accordance with applicable law.
+Diplomas may be withheld until institutional financial obligations have been satisfied.

 Full-time Undergraduate Student Tuition